Gregory of Narek: Catholic Church

 A mosaic depicting Gregory of Narek inside the church of the Mekhitarists Order's Mother House at San Lazzaro degli Armeni, Venice.

-Despite the schism over the Council of Chalcedon, there have always been at least some Catholics using the Armenian Rite.
-For example, even though the Monastery of Narek was founded by Armenian monks fleeing religious persecution in Cappadocia under the Byzantine Emperor Romanus Lecapenus, the monks of Narek, including Gregory himself, were repeatedly accused of involvement in the Tsayt movement.
-The Tsayts were a school of thought within the Armenian Apostolic Church who accepted the teachings of the Council of Chalcedon while continuing to offer the liturgy in Classical Armenian.
-To Armenians who viewed the Council of Chalcedon as a contradiction of Cyril of Alexandria and therefore as heresy, the Tsayts were accused of being "Greeks but with an Armenian tongue", and even as "half, insufficient, or inadequate Armenians".
-Meanwhile, criticisms by Gregory of the Paulician Tondrakian movement, a breakaway Christian Armenian sect that the Armenian and Calcedonian Churches both labeled heretics, have survived, but no similar criticisms of the Council of Chalcedon, the Papacy, or of the Tsayts are known to exist by his hand.
+The Armenian Rite has always been practiced to some degree in the Catholic Church.
+For example, even though the Monastery of Narek was founded by Armenian monks fleeing religious persecution in Cappadocia under the Byzantine Emperor Romanus Lecapenus, the monks of Narek, including Gregory himself, were repeatedly accused of involvement in the Tsayt movement—a school of thought within the Armenian Apostolic Church that accepted the teachings of the Council of Chalcedon while continuing to offer the liturgy in Classical Armenian.
+To Armenians who viewed the Chalcedon as a contradiction of Cyril of Alexandria and therefore as heresy, the Tsayts were accused of being "Greeks but with an Armenian tongue", and even as "half, insufficient, or inadequate Armenians".
+Meanwhile, criticisms by Gregory of the Tondrakians—a Paulician breakaway sect regarded by both Oriental Orthodox and Chalcedonian Churches as heretics—have survived, but no similar criticisms of the Council of Chalcedon, the papacy, or of the Tsayts are known to exist by his hand.

 This would become important centuries later, when the Mekhitarist Order was founded by Mkhitar Sebastatsi as part of a wider movement within the Armenian Apostolic Church towards acceptance of the Council of Chalcedon and reunification with the Holy See.
 Encouraged by French Jesuit and Capuchin missionaries in the Ottoman Empire, this movement eventually resulted in both the 1707 martyrdom of Gomidas Keumurdjian and the 1742 formation of the Patriarchate of Cilicia to head the Armenian Catholic Church.
 For many reasons, Gregory and Nerses Shnorhali were the only two post-Chalcedon Armenian theologians used by the Mekhitarist monks to preach reunion through their publishing apostolate based at San Lazzaro Island in Venice.